Mauro Biello: Return to Montreal Impact

 In 2000, Biello returned to the Impact, but the Impact didn't qualify for the playoffs that season.
 As the Impact was no longer playing indoor soccer, Biello spent the winter of 2000–01 with the Toronto Thunderhawks in the NPSL.
 In 2001, Impact coach Valerio Gazzola chose Biello to be the captain of the Montreal Impact.
 That year, the Impact had a struggling season both on and off the field.
 The team missed the playoffs for the second straight year.
 Biello lead the team in scoring with eight goals and again was awarded the Giuseppe-Saputo Trophy.

 In 2004, Biello led the Impact to win the club's second league championship, beating the Seattle Sounders.
 That same year, he helped the Impact win the Voyageurs Cup for the third straight year.

 In 2005, he helped the Impact play a 15-game streak without a loss (10-0-5), setting a new league record.
 He was the Impact's leading scorer in 2005, following a production of nine goals and three assists for a total of 21 points.
 Biello also was a finalist for League MVP honors, losing to Jason Jordan, and for the fourth time in his career he was awarded the Giuseppe-Saputo Trophy.
 Mauro also helped the Impact capture the Voyageurs Cup for a fourth straight year.
 On December 7, 2005, Biello signed a two-year deal with the Impact.

 On July 13, 2007, he played his 300th career game with the Impact against the Carolina RailHawks, making him the first Impact player to reach that milestone as well as the first player in USL history to play 300 games with the same team.

 On January 5, 2009, the Montreal Impact announced that Biello and veteran midfielder Patrick Leduc had both accepted contract extensions for the 2009 season.
 During the 2009 USL season Biello contributed by helping the Impact clinch a playoff spot under new head coach Marc Dos Santos.
 He helped the Impact reach the finals where Montreal would face the Vancouver Whitecaps FC, this marking the first time in USL history where the final match would consist of two Canadian clubs.
 In the final Biello helped the Impact win the series 6–3 on aggregate.
 The victory gave the Impact their third USL Championship and also the victory marked Biello's third USL Championship.
 Once the season came to a conclusion Biello announced his retirement from competitive soccer on November 19, 2009.

-International
+International career

 Biello played in two of Canada's three games at the 1989 FIFA U-16 World Championship in Scotland.